apache/cassandra/doc/source/architecture/storage_engine.rst

 CommitLog
 ^^^^^^^^^

-Commitlogs are an append only log of all mutations local to a Cassandra node.
+Commitlogs are an append-only log of all mutations local to a Cassandra node.
 Any data written to Cassandra will first be written to a commit log before being written to a memtable.
 This provides durability in the case of unexpected shutdown.
 On startup, any mutations in the commit log will be applied to memtables.

 All mutations write optimized by storing in commitlog segments, reducing the number of seeks needed to write to disk.
-Commitlog Segments are limited by the "commitlog_segment_size_in_mb" option, once the size is reached, a new commitlog segment is created.
-Commitlog segments can be archived, deleted, or recycled once all its data has been flushed to SSTables.
+Commitlog Segments are limited by the ``commitlog_segment_size_in_mb`` option: once this size is reached, a new commitlog segment is created. a commitlog segment can be archived, deleted, or recycled once all its data has been flushed to SSTables.
 Commitlog segments are truncated when Cassandra has written data older than a certain point to the SSTables.
 Running "nodetool drain" before stopping Cassandra will write everything in the memtables to SSTables and remove the need to sync with the commitlogs on startup.

 - ``commitlog_segment_size_in_mb``: The default size is 32, which is almost always fine, but if you are archiving commitlog segments (see commitlog_archiving.properties), then you probably want a finer granularity of archiving; 8 or 16 MB is reasonable.
-Max mutation size is also configurable via max_mutation_size_in_kb setting in cassandra.yaml.
+The maximum mutation size is also configurable via max_mutation_size_in_kb setting in cassandra.yaml.
 The default is half the size commitlog_segment_size_in_mb * 1024.

-***NOTE: If max_mutation_size_in_kb is set explicitly then commitlog_segment_size_in_mb must be set to at least twice the size of max_mutation_size_in_kb / 1024***
+***NOTE: If max_mutation_size_in_kb is set explicitly, then commitlog_segment_size_in_mb must be set to at least twice the size of max_mutation_size_in_kb / 1024**

 *Default Value:* 32

-Commitlogs are an append only log of all mutations local to a Cassandra node.
-Any data written to Cassandra will first be written to a commit log before being written to a memtable.
-This provides durability in the case of unexpected shutdown.
-On startup, any mutations in the commit log will be applied.

-- ``commitlog_sync``: may be either “periodic” or “batch.”
+- ``commitlog_sync``: may be either "periodic" or "batch".

   - ``batch``: In batch mode, Cassandra won’t ack writes until the commit log has been fsynced to disk.
 It will wait "commitlog_sync_batch_window_in_ms" milliseconds between fsyncs.
 This window should be kept short because the writer threads will be unable to do extra work while waiting.
 You may need to increase concurrent_writes for the same reason.